rubymonsters/testing-for-beginners/source/05-rspec/01-basics.md

 end
 ```

-And again, there's an alias for nested `describe` blocks: You can use `context`
+And again, there's an alias for nested `describe` blocks — you can use `context`
 there, too:

 ```ruby